philtrade/Ddip/README.md

 ## Features:

-`ddipp` was designed to make experiments with multiple GPU/Distributed Data Parallel learning a little bit easier in Fastai notebooks.
+`ddipp` was designed to make experiments with multiple GPU/Distributed Data Parallel training a little bit easier in Fastai notebooks.
 It provides a few hopefully useful features towards that end:

 1. Parallel execution in a multiprocess PyTorch DDP group, separate from the local notebook namespace
 2. Automatic garbage collection in after parallel execution of a cell